chamikaJ/worklenz-open-source-fork/docs/task-progress-guide-for-users.md

 - Time is converted to minutes internally (a 2-hour task = 120 minutes)
 - Setting a time estimate to 0 removes that task from progress calculations
 - Time estimates serve dual purposes: scheduling/resource planning and progress weighting
+- If more time is logged than estimated, progress is capped at 100%

 ### Detailed Time-based Progress Calculation Example